 Our entire line of ZERO foods only use animal protein and fat.
 We do not use grains, vegetables, berries, fruits or sources of plant proteins.
 If there is a plant source in our food, it is a non-digestible dietary fiber (like tomato pomace) used to regulate gut mobility and transit time and it will not impact blood glucose in any significant way.

 Young Again has developed three ZERO Cat Foods created specifically for pre-diabetic, diabetic and obese cats.
 Our 54/26 ZERO TruCarnivore™ Formula can be fed to ALL cats of any age.

 Our 54/24 ZERO MATURE Health Formulas are low in minerals and vitamin D3 which is necessary for any cat that is no longer growing bone.
 Our Mature foods are also recommended for cats with urinary tract issues and cats with kidney disease.
 Our definition of a MATURE cat is a cat no longer growing bone.
 If you are unsure of your cat’s growth status please consult with your veterinarian.
 If you have a multiple cat household with both mature and young cats, the 52/26 ZERO formula should be fed.

 To insure that our ZERO foods only contain a trace amount of starch, we test with an outside laboratory to confirm starch content.
 You will see throughout our website that the ZERO line of foods all contain less than 1% starch.
-We are not aware of another extruded food that contains less starch than our ZERO line of foods.
-There are few canned foods that can claim less than 1% starch, but the vast majority of them contain starch levels in excess of 10%.

 What can you expect from our diabetic cat food?